-Pilot schools, flight training, and aviation education are all under the same umbrella but have specializations that will lead to different outcomes.
-The aviation degree with flight emphasis or specific pilot school will be a degree that will enable a student to legally operate aircraft.
-Over the next 20 years the airline industry is expecting to see shortages in qualified pilots and mechanics; to draw interested students airlines have partnered with colleges to bolster the flight programs.
+Pilot schools, flight training, and aviation education offer various specializations leading to different career outcomes.
+An aviation degree with a flight emphasis or enrollment in a specific pilot school enables students to legally operate aircraft.
+Over the next 20 years, the airline industry anticipates a shortage of qualified pilots and mechanics.
+To address this, airlines are partnering with affordable colleges to bolster flight programs by offering pathway programs.

 The Best Pilot Schools